Parth-bathe0142/krypt/README.md

 ## Limitations & Future Scope

 * No account recovery mechanism yet, so losing your password means losing access to stored data.
 * Authentication is required on every request.
-If credentials fail to store, you'll be prompted each time (see Troubleshooting).
+If credentials fail to store, you'll be prompted each time.
-* No way to change the server URL to point to a different deployment.
-This can be moved from `build.rs` to the config file.
 * Uses an older version of the `spin_sdk` to maintain compatibility with Fermyon Cloud, which still only supports WASIp1.
+* Support for more clipboard managers, or fallback to printing to console

 ---